Caring For Your CHRISTMAS Tree:

 - Water your Christmas tree regularly.

 - Cover the floor or table where your tree will be placed to help protect from water spillages.
-Our Dry-Mate Christmas tree mats will absorb all spillages and protect the flooring.

 - Wear garden gloves when handling your Christmas tree as the needles can cause a mild allergic reaction on sensitive skin.